Program Guidance & Specifications

 Prior Years Quality Documentation

 - 2017 ACO Quality Reporting Documentation

 - 2015 ACO Quality Reporting Documentation

 Supplemental Quality Reporting Documentation

 For more information on quality reporting requirements, reference:

 - Interaction with Other Medicare Initiatives: provides an overview of how the Quality Payment Program and other CMS Innovation Center initiatives intersect with the Shared Savings Program.

 - Quality Payment Program Resource Library: presents official resources to prepare for the Quality Payment Program, including fact sheets describing the interaction between the Shared Savings Program and the Quality Payment Program.

-- Medicare Shared Savings Program & Merit-Based Incentive Payment System (MIPS) Interactions: provides an overview of the interaction between MIPS and the Shared Savings Program for Performance Year 2017.
+- Performance Year 2018 Medicare Shared Savings Program & Merit-based Incentive Payment System (MIPS) Interactions: provides an overview of the interaction between MIPS and the Shared Savings Program for Performance Year 2018.

 - Interaction with the 2017 Value Modifier FAQs: provides an overview of the interaction of the Shared Savings Program and the value modifier (VM), including how the VM will be calculated for ACO participants and how to obtain Quality and Resource Use Reports (QRURs).